tvdstaaij/telegram-json-backup/README.md

 Python script for telegram-cli that creates JSON dumps of Telegram message backlogs.

+## Changelog
+September 5th, 2015:

+* Fix bug that produced duplicate JSON objects for the first chunk of messages in a dialog

+September 4th, 2015:

+* Prevent tgl crash when fetching dialog list containing chats with deleted user accounts
+* Prevent tgl crash when backing up group chat with messages from deleted user accounts

 ## Usage

 1. Edit the script configuration at the top of [json-backup.py](json-backup.py)